Contact

 As you can see, the slightest increase or decrease in cost per square foot can have a huge difference in how much condo fees you’ll have as an owner.

-Some more cost considerations are:
+Some more cost considerations:

 • Older buildings tend to have higher condo fees because they require more maintenance